Ed Sheeran Songs Dominate Music Charts

 In fact, Ed Sheeran is set to beat Adele’s record as the fastest-selling U.K. release ever, according to the Daily Mail.
 The “Shape Of You” hitmaker sold a whopping 432,000 copies of Divide within three days of its March 3 release.

-Ed Sheeran’s songs with their catchy tunes have excellent chances of beating Adele’s 25 and Oasis’s Be Here Now, which currently hold the top with 800,000 copies each.
+Ed Sheeran songs with their catchy tunes have excellent chances of beating Adele’s 25 and Oasis’s Be Here Now, which currently hold the top with 800,000 copies each.
 In fact, Ed Sheeran is also taking over the dance world.
 The singer’s “Shape Of You” song has topped Billboard’s Dance Club Songs chart for two consecutive weeks now, becoming the first song to lead the chart for multiple weeks since last July, according to Billboard.

 Why Ed Sheeran's "Shape of You" has become a rare two-week No. 1 on Dance Club Songs chart https://t.co/Hyqy0Vd0WT pic.twitter.com/mznKZqC063